gmirsky/zth-k8s-postgresql/README.md

 Passwords are base64 encoded.

-To encode a password use the [Base64 Encode website](https://www.base64encode.org) so you do not have to worry about character sets and other frustrating nuances of Base64 encodeing.
-Just make sure that your destination character set is UTF-8 and the destination new line seperator is set to LF(Unix).
+To encode a password use the [Base64 Encode website](https://www.base64encode.org) so you do not have to worry about character sets and other frustrating nuances of Base64 encoding.
+Just make sure that your destination character set is UTF-8 and the destination new line separator is set to LF(Unix).

 ### Example cluster application user secret

-For our example cluster, we will create a `app` user using the `cluster-example-app-user.yaml` file.
-Our sample password is `postgres` and our sample user name is `app`.
+For our example cluster, we will create an `app` user using the `cluster-example-app-user.yaml` file.
+Our sample password is `Postgres` and our sample user name is `app`.

 ```yaml
 data: